 - Heating, ventilation, and air conditioning devices.

-The Department of Consumer and Regulatory Affairs (DCRA) enforces the Noise Control Act, which prohibits individuals and businesses from generating noise outside their property that exceeds the following levels:
+The Department of Buildings (formerly DCRA, the Department of Consumer and Regulatory Affairs) enforces the Noise Control Act, which prohibits individuals and businesses from generating noise outside their property that exceeds the following levels:

 Noise Control Act (Chapter 27 of Title 20)